Spring Of Life Therapy

-The practitioner uses specific treatment methods to achieve optimum results in conjunctions with acupuncture to stimulate the acupuncture points, including moxibustion, cupping, gua sha, electro-stimulation and tuian or remedial massage, in order to re-establish the flow of qi.
+The practitioner uses specific treatment methods to achieve optimum results in conjunctions with acupuncture to stimulate the acupuncture points, along with one of either moxibustion, cupping, gua sha, electro-stimulation and tuian in order to re-establish the flow of qi.

 Cupping therapy is a method of relieving local congestion by applying a partial vacuum that is created in glass cups, using heat.
 Conditions that benefit from cupping include headache, back pain, joint and muscular pain, rheumatic diseases, common cold and flu, insomnia, stroke and asthma.